protonemedia/laravel-splade-docs/custom-form-components.md

 ### Extract Card into Vue Component

 Let's take the Vue implementation one step further, and extract the Cards into a dedicated Vue component.
-We'll name this component `Card.vue`.
+We'll name this component `CardLabel.vue`.
 As the plans are now dynamic, we'll add a `plan`, `price`, and `title` property:

 ```vue
 <template>